Quantum waste management: Utilizing residual states in quantum information processing

 Within any resource theory, states that contain no resource are termed free states, and operations that do not increase the resource content are known as free operations.
-During the process of distillation, the transformation from noisy to highly resourceful states inevitably generates quantum states that are discarded as by-products.
-We refer to these by-products as residual states of the resource distillation process.
-Such states are typically ignored or treated as by-products, akin to garbage, without further use.
+During the process of distillation, the transformation from noisy to highly resourceful states inevitably generates quantum states that are discarded as byproducts.
+We refer to these byproducts as residual states of the resource distillation process.
+Such states are typically ignored or treated as byproducts, akin to garbage, without further use.

 \textit{Idea}.--- Our everyday experience unequivocally demonstrates that value is often subjective, a principle succinctly captured by the adage `one person's trash is another person's treasure.'
 This idea can be extended to quantum information processing, where efficient resource management is increasingly important.
-We propose a novel framework for the for the efficient utilization of residual quantum states in sequential resource distillation.
-We investigate and illustrate, through various examples, methods to repurpose quantum states that remain after the initial distillation of one resource.
-These `leftover' states, if they retain sufficient utility, can then be employed for the subsequent distillation of a different quantum resource, thereby optimizing overall resource efficiency in quantum information processing.
+We propose a novel framework for efficiently utilizing residual quantum states in sequential resource distillation.
+We investigate and illustrate, through various examples, methods for repurposing quantum states that remain after the initial distillation of a resource.
+These `leftover' states, if they retain sufficient utility, can then be used to distill a different quantum resource, thereby optimizing overall resource usage efficiency in quantum information processing.

 This perspective aligns with ongoing efforts in the Quantum Energy Initiative~\cite{ISM17,Auffves2022,JM23,MY25}, which seeks to understand and optimize energetic and informational costs in quantum technologies~\cite{HWS+25,BGD25b}.
-Related developments include studies on the recycling of nonlocality~\cite{Silva15,Curchod17,Brown20,Mal16,Steffinlongo2022,Sasmal2024} and entanglement~\cite{SHO13,SPS22,PSS22,KGB+25,SPS25,MSSS25} and sample-efficient work extraction from unknown sources~\cite{CDG+25}.
+Related developments include studies on recycling of nonlocality~\cite{Silva15,Curchod17,Brown20,Mal16,Steffinlongo2022,Sasmal2024} and entanglement~\cite{SHO13,Roy2021,PSS22,SPS25,MSSS25,Das25,kopszak25}, sample-efficient work extraction from unknown sources~\cite{CDG+25}.
+There also exists a work that enhances a state conversion process by reprocessing copies of states for which the conversion initially failed~\cite{Morelli22}.
+Note that all of these studies focus on sequential attempts to witness or improve the efficiency of a single resource.
+In contrast, our work opens the study of distilling different resources in sequential attempts.

 \textit{Main results}.--- We investigate the proposed concept of quantum residual management through the extraction of secondary resources from residual states left after a primary quantum information processing task.
 Specifically, we investigate the distillation of private randomness from residual states that remain after quantum key distribution (QKD) between two users.
 Both private randomness distillation and QKD represent fundamental quantum information processing tasks that are essential for secure communication against quantum adversaries~\cite{DM02,GL03,YHW19}.